What is the difference between osteopathy, physiotherapy and chiropractic?

 If it is safe to do so, treatment will be provided, and a management plan discussed - including lifestyle adjustments, how to manage your current symptoms, and exercises and/or stretches to aid your recovery.
 At the end of your consultation, we will recommend if/when a follow up appointment is necessary.

-What do I wear to my appointment?
+What do I wear to my consultation?

-What do I bring to my appointment?
+What do I bring to my consultation?

-Please bring along any x-rays, scans or test results you have recently received.
 A list of medications you have been prescribed may also be helpful.

 How many sessions will I need for my presenting complaint?

 This is highly dependent on the nature of your presenting complaint, as well as your age, lifestyle, fitness, compliance and motivation.
-Commonly, acute conditions - those that are less than 3 months old - may take 2-3 sessions.
+Commonly, acute conditions - those that are less than 3 months old - may take 3-4 sessions.
 More chronic conditions - those greater than 3 months old - generally take more sessions over a longer time frame.

 Who can be treated by an osteopath?